NaviCisco/StoneMistress/README.md

 ## Issues
 On some computers, the plugin GUI might be displayed with a lower DPI resolution inside Ableton.
 To fix this, right-click on the plugin's name in the plugin list and check/uncheck "Autoscale plugin window"

-**LINUX:** It was reported that the plugin is not working when building the .vst3 on Linux.
-As of now, I couldn't identify what's causing the problem.
-Any help is welcome.